hneckerm/assignment-3/readme.md

 >Here I am, remaking [the p'unk ave website](http://www.punkave.com) from scratch as best I can.
 >
-I downloaded the original stylesheet, but there are a lot of psuedo-selectors involved, as well as javascript frameworks.
+I downloaded the original stylesheet, but there are a lot of psuedo-selectors involved, as well as javascript frameworks. thus it was very difficult to replicate a lot of the layout.
 >
 >I did my best to rework the layout using pure CSS and HTML.

 ### Some notes on various struggles:
-> The top navbar (#nav) color on hover did not match up with the link cover on hover when I inputted them as the same color.
-I had to alter the opacity of the link style on hover in order for them to appear the same.
-Is there a reason for this?
+> it was difficult to position the text correctly on the gallery images.
+I was able to get them working when I reworked the divs into tables, but the punk website doesn't utilize tables. so I settled for the basic gist here, would appreciate any pointers to make it look cleaner!
 >
 > the nav id also looks poorly on mobile/resized browser size. original nav on p'unk website uses a javascript extension (Bootstrap, I think but not sure) so there was